Diagnostic Heart Tests in the

 Tilt Table Test

-A test performed while the patient is connected to ECG and blood pressure monitors and strapped to a table that tilts in different directions.
+A test performed while the patient is connected to ECG and blood pressure monitors and is strapped to a table that tilts in different directions.
 This test is to determine if the patient is prone to sudden drops in blood pressure or slow pulse rates.

 A heart test in which insulated electric catheters are placed inside the heart to study the heart's electrical system.